Who are we?

 Contrary to what many people think, the church does not receive any goverment funding and is entirely dependent on donations.
 Read more and download finance leaflet.

-The Annual Meeting will take place on Sunday 6th April as part of the 10am service.
-All are welcome!
-The Annual Report will be available shortly.
+The Annual Meeting took place on Sunday 6th April as part of the 10am service.
+The Annual Report is available here.

 News: Carols at Heslington